Warm and inviting interiors from The Blue House in Santa Monica

 Morris & Co. is celebrating its 150- year anniversary.
 William Morris (1834-1896) was the single most influential designer of the nineteenth-century.
 His designs are still beautiful today.
 Tried and true Morris patterns have had a refreshing makeover and each design is based on archival patterns that still feel magical 150 years later.
 I have always loved the very English feel of these wallpapers and textiles.

 Probably my all time favorite thing to do in cooler weather is to immerse myself in a good book.
 I have just started "The Rules of Civility" by Amor Towles and and I am loving it.
 By the way, how gorgeous and evocative is the elegant cover!

 I think that for me fall is about two different things.
 First there are the homey pleasures -- reading, cooking, entertaining, all the comforts of home.
-But there is also the frisson of excitement related to the arts season that kicks off soon and the excitement of getting dressed up and going to events.
+But there is also the excitement related to the arts season that kicks off soon.
 Taylor de Cordoba gallery is having its first opening of the season next Saturday -- a solo show of the Los Angeles based artist Kimberly Brooks -- and I will be there!
-I just might have to wear my leopard print jacket.
 And though we can still enjoy the waning days of summer with its golden light and warm days, I am very happy to say hello to September.